-The right boundary of a compressor map identifies the maximum air flow you can expect at any pressure ratio.
+The right boundary of a compressor map identifies the maximum air flow we suggest at any pressure ratio.
 It is also called the choke line and represents the point where efficiency drops below 58% and turbo speed is approaching the allowable limit.
 If your operating point is outside of the choke line you need a larger compressor.
 This turbo has a max flow of 80 lbs/min at 1.95 PR, whereas 3.0 PR can flow 95 lbs/min.
-In order to reach the 3.0 pressure ratio you would need ~26 PSIg at sea level.
+In order to reach the 3.0 pressure ratio, you would need ~26 PSIg at sea level.
 This is not an option for our example since we are limited to 12 PSIg due to our stock engine internals and pump gas fuel.

 Efficiency range can also be observed by knowing pressure ratio.
 Efficiency islands are the concentric regions of the map and identify compressor efficiency at any point.
 The smaller islands at the center are the most efficient operating points and as the rings move outward the efficiency decreases.
 On this map 80% is the max efficiency (highlighted in blue) and spans from 1.7 PR – 2.8 PR.
 This compressor is a good option for lower pressure ratio matches.
 (GTX4294R)

-At this point we know where our turbo will operate on the compressor map with the gauge pressure and altitude inputs but these are only observations at this point until we understand the specifics of the engine inputs for our target horsepower and torque.
+At this point we know where our turbo will operate on the compressor map with our gauge pressure and altitude inputs, but these are only observations at this point until we understand the specifics of the engine inputs for our target horsepower and torque.
 See more below.

 Calculating Air Flow ( Wa = HP x A/F x BSFC/60 )

-Mass Flow Rate is the volume of air flowing through a compressor and engine over a given period of time.
+Mass Flow Rate is the volume of air flowing through a compressor and engine over a given period.
 This is commonly measured as lbs/min of air flow.
-This calculation tells us the air flow we need in order to support our required horsepower target.
-As a general rule of thumb, Garrett GTX Gen II and G Series turbochargers make 10-11 horsepower per every 10 lbs/min of air flow however there are many factors that will impact actual power output including Volumetric Efficiency, fuel quality, and others we will discuss below.
+This calculation tells us the air flow we need to support our required horsepower target.
+As a general rule of thumb, Garrett GTX Gen II and G Series turbochargers have the potential to make 10-11 horsepower per every 10 lbs/min of air flow however there are many factors that will impact actual power output including Volumetric Efficiency, fuel quality, and others we will discuss below.